A blogroll is a list of hyperlinks pointing to external websites or web pages displayed on your sidebar menu.

-If you have added many links, the Links Manager plugin allows you to easily administer these with filter, search, and sort functions.
+If you have added many links, the Link Manager plugin allows you to easily administer these using search, sort, and filter features.

-To sort links, hover your mouse over the title of the column you want to sort and click on the little triangle displayed next to the column title …
+You can sort links by hovering your mouse cursor over the title of the column you want to sort and clicking on the little black triangle displayed next to the column title …

-Type a search term into the search field and click the Search Links button to find links …
+Type a search term into the search field and click the Search Links button …

 You can filter links by categories …